jobs-at/coding-exercise-frontend/README.md

    and which one inactive.
 Think about how this can look in the UI and implement it.

 At the bottom of this section there is a link to a UI-Mockup, which shows you how the layout of the small web-app should approximately look like.
-We only provide you the desktop mockup but you should also make sure, that the web-app has a good UI and UX on mobile.
-So please make the web-app responsive ;).

 2. An input field should be provided where the user can search for a job by its title.
-As the user keeps typing the list of jobs should be adapted on demand based on the search pattern.
+As the user keeps typing the list of jobs should be adapted immediately based on the search pattern.
 The filtering should be done solely on the client side in order to provide a good user experience.
 The project setup contains [Vue.js](https://vuejs.org) which should be used to build the filtering feature on the client side.

 3. According to the proposed UI mock-up (see bottom of this section), additional filter options should be provided to the user.
 Firstly, he/she should be able to narrow down the search results based on the selected locations shown in the sidebar.
 For sake of simplicity our jobs can only have one of five locations, namely "Linz", "Vienna", "Graz", "Salzburg" and "Innsbruck".
-You can hard-code these locations in your sidebar component.
+You can hard-code these locations in your sidebar.
+If the user selects locations, the jobs in the list should be narrowed down to just the jobs which fit the selected locations.

 4. Secondly the user should also be able to search for jobs from specific companies.
 Therefore, add the available companies as selectable options in the sidebar.
+All companies from the database should be shown in the sidebar.
+These should be loaded via a separate HTTP request.
+You can use the [axios HTTP client](https://github.com/axios/axios), which is already included in the project.
-We have already implemented an endpoint for you which gets you the names of the companies.
-Only the jobs of the companies selected in the sidebar should the be shown in the list.
+If the user selects a company, only the jobs which belong to this company should be shown in the list.

 For all the filter options, the list in the UI should automatically update without a page refresh.

+5. There should be a link on the home page, called "Add new job ad", which brings the user to a new page where he/she first needs to enter a password to confirm that he/she is an admin user.
+This password can simply be hard-coded and in plain text to keep it simple for this exercise.
+You can define any password on your own.
+If the user types in the correct password a form is shown where he/she can enter a new job ad.
+If the password was incorrect, an error should be shown.

+On the target page with the form there should be according input fields for title, description and location of the job as well as a dropdown list with the available companies.
+When the user fills in all the data and hits the "Save" button, a new job should be saved to the database and the user should get redirected to the home page with the full list of jobs afterwards.
+All the attributes of the job are mandatory and if the user tries to submit an incomplete form, an error should be shown.

+Here is a UI mockup of the home page to give you a hint about the layout.
 [UI-Mockup](https://drive.google.com/open?id=1LNf1n1k8JtmjdAwx_k5vEwj4Cc1WZ37v)

 ## Project Setup

 In order to get you started quickly we have created a basic project setup for you.
 It uses the PHP web framework [Laravel](https://laravel.com), which we also use at jobs.at for our projects.
-It gives you a great starting point to prototype a web app with Vue, HTML, CSS and JavaScript.
+It gives you a great starting point to prototype a web app with PHP, Vue, HTML, CSS and JavaScript.

 ## Requirements to run this project
 If you have PHP, composer and Node installed on your machine can skip the the following two steps and continue with the next section.
-If you decide to use a different technology stack than we provide, you can turn directly to the database setup.

 1. Make sure you have installed PHP.